As the

 rather than household savings.
 While the role played

-a domestic entrepreneur base is clearly crucial to a
+a domestic entrepreneur base is clearly crucial to

-sustainable industrialisation strategy, the explanation
+a sustainable industrialisation strategy, the explanation

-in the Report citing the linkage between domestic capital
+in the Report citing the linkage between domestic

-capital accumulation process in many large emerging
+the capital accumulation process in many large emerging

-market economies, where household savings continue to
+market economies, where household savings continue

-play a prominent role.
+to play a prominent role.

-Whatever the source of capital accumulation, what is
+Whatever the source of capital accumulation, what

-able to generate sizeable resources for investment,
+were able to generate sizeable resources for investment,

 market forces alone were not left to dictate either

 its pace or direction.
-TDR disputes the claims for the
+TDR disputes the claims for

-the neoliberal paradigm propounds as basic to achieving
+labour markets (which the neoliberal paradigm propounds

-efficient growth), rather, they strived to achieve an
+as basic to achieving efficient growth), rather, they

-optimal degree of cooperation and competition.
-The defining
+and competition.
+The defining features of successful

-features of successful development strategies followed
+development strategies followed particularly by the

-particularly by the first-tier NIEs were the following:
+first-tier NIEs were the following: a low-interest-rate

-a low-interest-rate policy; using trade, financial and
+policy; using trade, financial and industrial policies

-industrial policies to coordinate investment decisions
+to coordinate investment decisions to prevent "investment

-ties between banks and large corporations.
+races"; and long-term ties between banks and

 It is known how many of these same institutional features